 This model also has an anti-slip back casing, which is something more and more brands are now starting to adopt.
 This probably has something to do with the amount of damaged tablets being returned after accidentally slipping out the hands of the user.

 The N1F’s Wi-Fi is Dual Band.
 This means that it is compatible with both 2.4 GHz and 5 GHz frequencies.
 However, to take full advantage of this you will need a router that has the ability to operate on both frequencies.
-These are more common these days, so the chances are, if you’ve had a new router recently, it could very well be Dual Band.
+In 2020 Dual band capable routers are more common, so the chances are, if you’ve had a new router recently, it could very well be Dual Band.

 Only a few tablets in this price range can hold as much external storage space as the N1F.
 This model can hold a massive 256 GB of extra storage space via the SD card.